 You don’t have to go large—for smaller spaces Night phlox (Zaluzianskya ovata) is a neatly domed, compact evergreen.
 It is smothered with pretty, white scented flowers in summer.
 It’s not reliably hardy, so is best grown in a pot and brought under cover during winter.

-Siting in a Moon Garden
+Sitting in a Moon Garden

 Remember, you don’t have to design a whole garden this way.
 Just pick an area of the garden suited to sitting out in the evening with a clear view of the night sky.
 Speaking from experience, our small patio flanked by white, scented plants and solar fairy lights—very cheaply done—is our favorite spot in the garden.